Param-Harrison/kidzode/public/courses/pixel-heroes/countdown_effects.md

 print("ZOOM!
 Entering orbit!")
 ```

-## ✨ Magic Moment
-Your rocket launch has sound effects - you can almost hear it!

-## 💡 Important Things to Remember
+## Remember
-- Sound effect words make code more fun and exciting
+- Sound effects make code fun!
-- You can add as many `print()` statements as you want
+- Add as many `print()` lines as you want
-- Creative text makes your programs more interesting
-- Real programmers add fun details like this!

-## 🎨 Try This Next!
+## Try This
-Create your own sound effects!
-Try "VROOM!" or "KABOOM!" or "WHOMP!"
+Create your own sounds like "VROOM!" or "KABOOM!"

-## 🤔 Stuck?
-Check This!
-- **Too many lines?** That's okay!
-More is more fun!
+## If Stuck
-- **Want fewer effects?** Remove some `print()` lines
+- Add more `print()` lines
-- **Want different sounds?** Change the words to anything you like!
+- Change words to anything you like!

-## 🌟 Show Your Parents!
-"Look!
-My rocket launch has sound effects - it's so exciting!"

-You just unlocked the **Sound Effects Master** superpower! ⭐
+You did it! ⭐